-The activation of the semi-conductor results in a modification of the surface potentials, so that it can be seen as two electrodes of different potentials.
+The activation of the semiconductor results in a modification of the surface potentials, so that it can be seen as two electrodes of different potentials.

-7. Using the data in Fig 2, choose the semiconductor(s) in the following list that, once activated, can play both roles of anode and cathode for water-splitting reaction.
+7. Using the data in Fig 2, choose the semiconductor(s) in the following list that, once activated, can play both roles of anode and cathode for the water splitting reaction.

-$\Box ZrO_2$ □ ZnO \Box TiO 2 \Box WO 3 □CdS \Box Fe 2 O 3 □ CdSe □ Si
+\Box ZrO 2 □ ZnO \Box TiO 2 \square WO 3 □CdS \Box Fe 2 O 3 □ CdSe □ Si

-8. Give the semiconductor that, used as both cathode and anode, is expected to be the most efficient for water splitting upon a given solar shining.
+8. Give the semiconductor that, used as both cathode and anode, is expected to be the most efficient semiconductor for water splitting with solar light shining.